Sangon/Solita-DevAcademy-Exercise/README.md

 ]
  ```

- ## /Names/AlphabeticalOrder - Get a list of names in aplhabetical order
+ ## /Names/AlphabeticalOrder - Get a list of names in alphabetical order

 Example Query:
 ```